BMW motorcycle /5 and later clutch information

 Basic BMW motorcycle clutch information

 On average, we found that the /5 clutch would last around 60 k miles.
 Some people rode very hard and would burn one up in short order, and some would get more than 100 k miles.
 As it wears, it will usually start slipping at high speed.
 Then the speed at which it slips will gradually lower until you just aren’t going anywhere.
-It was not uncommon for a person to ride only in the city and have a badly worn clutch without any symptom.
+It was not uncommon for a person to ride only in the city and have a badly worn clutch without any symptoms.
 Then one day, the rider would have some reason to get onto the freeway and discover that he/she couldn’t even keep up with traffic due to clutch slippage.
 Once it starts to slip, it is all over.
 Assuming that it is adjusted properly, the clutch must be removed for inspection.
 It could be oil soaked or just worn out.

 This is the /5 backing plate, and it really can’t easily be measured due to the irregular backside.
 It is thick overall, and this shows .255″ This plate could be measured by using a depth micrometer and parallel bars of the exact length that fits down into the friction area.